chon-group/dpkg-javino/README.md

 # javino - Javino (http://javino.sf.net)

 ## DESCRIPTION
-A library to supports a robotic-agent platform that uses Raspberry+Arduino boards and Jason Framework.
+A double-side library to support serial communication between low-level languages and Java language.
+It uses Raspberry+Arduino boards and Jason Framework.

     javino [TYPE] [PORT] [MSG]

 [TYPE]

-+ listen  -- wait an answer from Arduino
++ listen  -- waits an answer from Arduino

-+ request -- send a request to Arduino, wait answer
++ request -- sends a request to Arduino and waits for an answer

-+ command -- send a command to Arduino, without wait answer
++ command -- sends a command to Arduino but does not wait for an answer

-[PORT] - Set communication serial port.
+[PORT] - Sets the communication serial port.

-[MSG] - Message for Arduino-side.
+[MSG] - The Message for the Arduino-side.

 ## EXAMPLE
-Sending <ledOn> command to the ATMEGA microcontroller to run at the actuator.
+Sending the <ledOn> command to the ATMEGA microcontroller to activate an actuator.
 ```console
 root@machine:~# javino command /dev/ttyACMO ledOn
 ```

-Sends a request <getPercept> to the ATMEGA microcontroller to gather perceptions of the sensors.
+Sends a request <getPercept> to the ATMEGA microcontroller to gather perceptions from sensors.
 ```console
 root@machine:~# javino request /dev/ttyACM0 getPercepts
 ```